Central Luzon Link Expressway: History

 In 2010, the Japan International Cooperation Agency (JICA) formulated the creation of an expressway network under the High Standard Highway Network Development Master Plan, focusing on a growth area within 200 km of Metro Manila.
-The DPWH, under JICA's assistance, completed the feasibility study for the proposed Central Luzon Expressway (CLEX) the same year.
+The Department of Public Works and Highways (DPWH), under JICA's assistance, completed the feasibility study for the proposed Central Luzon Expressway (CLEX) the same year.

 The proposed project was to divided into two (2) phases: Phase 1 with a 30.7 km network beginning from the connection of SCTEX and TPLEX in Balingcanaway, Tarlac City and ends at the Pan-Philippine Highway (Daang Maharlika) in Caalibangbangan, Cabanatuan; and Phase 2 with 35.7 km network beginning from the Phase 1 terminus in Cabanatuan and ends at San Jose town proper.

 The project was renamed to Central Luzon Link Expressway (CLLEX) in 2011 after the preparatory survey and final report plan for Phase 1 was concluded.

 JICA would fund the construction of the 66.4 km CLLEX, while operation and maintenance would be under the public-private partnership (PPP) scheme.
 The construction of the CLLEX Phase 1 project was funded through the Official Development Assistance (Japan) grant of (March 2012 exchange rate) at a signing agreement ceremony by the Foreign Affairs Secretary Alberto Romulo and Japanese Ambassador to the Philippines Toshinao Urabe.

-In President Benigno Aquino III's State of the Nation address in 2014, the CLLEX was mentioned as one of the administration's priority projects involving massive infrastructure spending in Central Luzon.
+In President Benigno Aquino III's State of the Nation address in 2014, the expressway was mentioned as one of the administration's priority projects involving massive infrastructure spending in Central Luzon.

 In 2015, Manila North Tollways Corporation (later NLEX Corporation) was interested in a public auction for CLLEX Phase 2 through the PPP scheme.
 However, the bidding for the project never went through.

 The groundbreaking ceremony and the beginning of construction were held on September 22, 2017.
 The expressway was originally planned to open in December 2020 but was repeatedly delayed due to the COVID-19 pandemic.

 The first 18 km of the expressway from Tarlac City to Aliaga was inaugurated by President Rodrigo Duterte on July 15, 2021.
 The expressway opened to vehicles on the same day.

 In July 2022, DPWH announced that CLLEX would be completed by July 2024.
 The current Phase 1 terminus in Aliaga will see an extension of 7 km up to the San Juan Interchange and 4 km to Umangan–Julo Road before ending at Felipe Vergara Highway and the Pan–Philippine Highway.

 In August 2022, SMEC was appointed a consultant and a transaction advisor.
 This also provided services for developing the expressway's second phase and the operations and maintenance under PPP.